OsamahAnsari/ProjectTalos/_posts/2020-09-23-interviews-prototyping-experimentation.md

 After reading through a decent chunk of the documentation, it became blatantly obvious that I was in over my head.
 I did not have the machine learning background necessary to port over such a massive framework.
 Especially, since I can't even remember the syntax for Java, making the entire process seem even more difficult.
 Prior to moving on, I thought it would be a good idea to search Google to see if anyone else had already ported the code over to C#/Unity.
 Luckily, I managed to find a [research paper](https://ieee-cog.org/2019/papers/paper_209.pdf) by some PhD students at the University of Copenhagen covering their Unity Framework, [Unity Video Game Description Language (UnityVGDL)](https://github.com/pyjamads/UnityVGDL).
 UnityVGDL combines the GVG-AI Framework's Video Game Description Language (GVG-AI VGDL) ontology with the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).[^fn-unityvgdl_paper]

-The Video Game Description Language (VGDL), designed by Tom Schaul, is a language that describes games in a very concise manner.
-The description of any given video game is broken into four sections:[^fn-vgdl_definition]
+The Video Game Description Language (VGDL), designed by Tom Schaul, is a language that describes games in a very concise manner.[^fn-vgdl_definition] The description of any given video game is broken into four sections:
 1. SpriteSet - Defines all available sprites for the game, including their parameters and display settings.
 2. LevelMapping - Defines relationships between characters, used in the level definitions, and the available sprites.
 3. InteractionSet - Specifies what events occur when two sprites of a given type collide in the game.